tudorsuiu/smart-service-.net-angular/README.md

 <br>
 ✅ <strong>Editing Profile:</strong> <i>Users can update their personal information to maintain accuracy within the platform.</i>
 <br>
-⬜ <strong>Messaging:</strong> <i>Users can send and receive private messages to their friends, either one-on-one or in a group chat.
-The messaging feature should support text and emojis.</i>

 <h2>🧠 Key learnings</h2>
 TODO